dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 ### 3.0 - The current state of the module

+So I made an r0 of a texture.js javaScript module that will abstract away some code that allows for me to load more than one texture.

 ```js
 // texture.js - r0 - from threejs-texture-loader
 (function (api) {